Grand Howl: Original Grand Howl

 At the 1st World Scout Jamboree, 500 Wolf Cubs perform a Grand Howl in the arena at Olympia, London.

-The original instructions for the Grand Howl, described by Vera Barclay and Baden-Powell in The Wolf Cub's Handbook.
+The original instructions for the Grand Howl, described by Vera Barclay and Baden-Powell in The Wolf Cub's Handbook, are as follows:

 Form yourselves into a circle (quickly, a Wolf Cub never walks, he runs!).

 Then squat down on your heels with your two fore paws on the ground between your feet, knees out to either side.

 Then when the Old Wolf comes to the Pack, the young Wolves throw up their heads and howl.
 But their howl means something.
 They want to welcome him, and at the same time to show that they are ready to obey his command.